cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 whereas {{< param product_name >}} best-practice is three nodes.

 **Note** Please refer to the [RabbitMQ networking guide - Ports](https://www.rabbitmq.com/networking.html#ports) to verify the open ports needed for a RabbitMQ cluster installation.
+Also `tcp/8009` port should be opened to access the monitoring service.

 #### Locally Hosted RabbitMQ Cluster Installation